aberke/check-list/README.md

 TODO
 ---

-- move hamburger-control to control directive?
+- move hamburger-control and control to directives?
+	- pro: modularity
+	- con: extra files to request

 - set cache TTL to 0 for /auth/user ?